saikris1124/saikris1124/README.md

 - 👋 Hi, I’m @saikris1124
 - 👀 I’m interested in ...
 Cyber Security, Web app development
 - 🌱 I’m currently learning ...
-New technology to implement new wen=bsites
+New technology to implement new websites
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...